 We are a clinical-stage pharmaceutical company focused on treating metabolic diseases to minimize their long-term complications through endorgan protection.
 We have an innovative pipeline of first-in-class small molecule clinical and pre-clinical drug candidates for the treatment of a wide range of metabolic diseases and their long-term complications.
 Our pipeline is led by our programs for the treatment of type 1 diabetes (TTP399) and for Alzheimer's disease ("AD") (azeliragon).
-We completed the Simplici-T1 Study, an adaptive Phase 1b/2 study supported by JDRF International ("JDRF"), to explore the effects of TTP399 in patients with type 1 diabetes at the beginning of 2020.
+We have recently completed the Simplici-T1 Study, an adaptive Phase 1b/2 study supported by JDRF International ("JDRF"), to explore the effects of TTP399 in patients with type 1 diabetes.
 In February 2020, we reported positive results from the Phase 2 - Part 2 confirming phase of this study which achieved its primary objective by demonstrating statistically significant improvements in HbA1c (long-term blood sugar) for TTP399 compared to placebo.
-We are actively working on the design for pivotal and registration studies for TPP399, with input from the FDA.

 Our second clinical drug candidate in Phase 2 development is azeliragon (TTP488), an orally administered, small molecule antagonist targeting the receptor for advanced glycation endproducts ("RAGE").
 We are currently enrolling patients in a Phase 2 study to evaluate azeliragon as a potential treatment of mild-AD in patients with type 2 diabetes (the "Elevage Study").
-However, the ongoing effects of the Coronavirus ("COVID-19") pandemic/outbreak have impacted the conduct and timing of the Elevage Study as some of the clinical trial sites at which the Elevage Study is taking place have reduced, delayed or suspended activities as precautionary measures and seen a decrease in participants seeking to join clinical trials, as more further described in the "Impact of COVID-19" section below.
+However, the ongoing effects of the Coronavirus ("COVID-19") pandemic/outbreak may impact the conduct and timing of the Elevage Study as some of the clinical trial sites at which the Elevage Study is taking place have reduced, delayed or suspended activities as precautionary measures, as more further described in the "Impact of COVID-19" section below.
+Nonetheless, we expect to report some topline results from the Phase 2 portion of the Elevage Study in the first half of 2021 and are considering various strategies to maintain this timeline despite the effects of COVID-19.

 We are also planning an adaptive Phase 1b/2 clinical trial assessing the pharmacokinetics, pharmacodynamics, safety and tolerability of TTP273, an orally administered non-peptidic agonist that targets the glucagon-like peptide 1 receptor ("GLP-1r"), in patients with cystic fibrosis related diabetes.
-Finally, we are continuing to advance the non-clinical development of our Nrf2/Bach1 modulators (HPP971 and HPP3033).
+Finally, we are advancing the non-clinical development of our Nrf2/Bach1 modulators (HPP971 and HPP3033) as a potential treatment of NASH.

 In addition to our internal development programs, we are furthering the clinical development of three other programs, a small molecule GLP-1r agonist, a PDE4 inhibitor, and a PPAR-delta agonist, through partnerships with pharmaceutical partners via licensing arrangements.
-In June 2020, Reneo Pharmaceuticals ("Reneo") announced positive preliminary results from a recently completed phase 1 clinical study of REN001, a PPAR-delta agonist vTv licensed to Reneo under a license agreement, for primary mitochondrial myopathies ("PMM") and the receipt of Orphan Drug Designation from the FDA for REN001 for the treatment of PMM.